 In the Pacific cod otolith shown here, the δ18O was measured 36 times and represented temperature changes over the life of the fish.
 Five dark growth zones were counted, and there were five peaks in the series of δ18O.
 Therefore, the counted growth zones provided the correct age.

-This validation method has been used by Center scientists on Pacific cod and saffron cod.
+This validation method has been used by scientists at the Alaska Fisheries Science Center on Pacific cod and saffron cod.
 Other δ18O studies at the AFSC are providing information on fish growth rates and water temperature preference.